 Gilson College provides all textbooks used in classes.
-All textbooks are purchased by the College and given to students.
-The costs are included in school fees and finalised at Registration.
+All textbooks are purchased by the College and rented by the students.
+The rental fees are included in school fees and finalised at Registration.
 Most books are issued to the students during the first week of classes.
-This may also include digital resources.
+This may also include digital resources such as CD ROMs.